- This event has passed.

 - Practice inversions, including headstands, shoulderstands, and semiversions and their modifications, for use in safe clinical and personal practice.

 - Discuss indications and contraindications which would preclude practice of inversion postures.

 - Practice all postures and their modifications from M8 (I) and M14 (II).

 - Describe, based on best-evidence, the importance of sound, both in music and vocal production, in order to affect the musculoskeletal, neuromuscular, and neuroendocrine systems, and thus, improve patient outcomes.

-- Apply principles of the science of Ayurveda congruent with the functional medicine and nutrition evidence base in order to more accurately prescribe yoga postures and breathing that are part of and can be billed as skilled services.
+- Apply principles of Ayurveda congruent with the functional medicine and nutrition evidence base in order to more accurately use yogic prescription and bill for skilled therapy services.

-- Demonstrate clinical competence in application of yogic soft tissue mobilization and manual therapy techniques.
+- Demonstrate clinical competence in application of yoga-based soft tissue mobilization and manual therapy techniques.

 - Demonstrate use of biofeedback techniques during yoga postures to improve patient outcomes in skilled therapy services.